Hi there! We're thrilled that you'd like to contribute to this project. Your help is essential for keeping it great.

 docs:buildtask, so that Markdown documentation is generated for them within docs/content/components/.

-The Rails storybook is currently deployed via GitHub Actions using this workflow.
+The Rails lookbook is currently deployed via GitHub Actions using this workflow.
 Deployments happen automatically on every merge to the

 main branch.
-The storybook runs in a Kubernetes cluster hosted within our team's Azure subscription.
+The lookbook runs in a Kubernetes cluster hosted within our team's Azure subscription.
 Please contact a member of the team for access.

 script/publish.
 This will build and publish the packages.
 You may be prompted to log into your rubygem and npm account.